 Is Marijuana Legal in Your State?
-(Updated November 2022)
+(Live Update)

 The map above gives a clear picture of the laws in each state and remains relevant to the latest changes on a monthly basis.
-Make sure you understand and follow the rules that may vary between states regarding cannabis use.
+Make sure you understand and follow the various states' rules regarding cannabis use.

 Whether you’re a resident or a tourist, the following information will help you stay away from any misunderstandings or trouble with the local law.
 Scroll down to each state to learn more about their individual marijuana laws.

 - Here we cover state laws reflecting current updates, not pending legislation or future legalization dates regarding the recreational or medicinal use of marijuana.
 States that have legalized but are waiting for the new law to pass will have an asterisk * next to them.

 - CBD oil can be full-spectrum, broad-spectrum, or isolate.
 This chart refers to full-spectrum CBD oil, the type that contains 0.3% THC.

 - Individual states can place their own restrictions on the availability of certain cannabis products.
 For example, marijuana may only be legal up to one ounce or exclude certain products (e.g., smokable forms for patients).

 - ** On July 1, Minnesota residents will be able to consume, produce, distribute, and sell edibles in packages containing up to 50 milligrams of any form of THC as long as it’s derived from hemp.